-What struck the FRB members here was the depth of passion on each side-those who admire Professor Edelman really admire Professor Edelman, and those who have concerns express their concerns with equal intensity.
+What struck the FRB members here was the depth of passion on each side: those who admire Professor Edelman really admire Professor Edelman, and those who have concerns-even those who have gotten to know and engage with Professor Edelman only over the last two years-express their concerns with equal intensity.
 What concerns the FRB most is the intimation that Professor Edelman manages up, interacting differently with at least some staff than he does with faculty colleagues, and differently with staff depending on whether other faculty members are present during the exchange.
-Moreover, among staff, while there was (as noted) appreciation by some for Professor Edelman's efforts to improve his interactions, there also was a sense that staff had worked to develop coping mechanisms-a kind of "we've tried to figure out how to manage this" approach.~~These are important points that are not adequately reflected in the quotes~~
+Moreover, among staff, while there was (as noted) appreciation by some for Professor Edelman's efforts to improve his interactions, there also was a sense that staff had worked to develop coping mechanisms-a kind of "we've tried to figure out how to manage this" approach.